microsoft/copilot-camp/docs/pages/api-plugin/00-prerequisites.md

 In this lab you will learn:

-- Make your developer tenant for Microsoft 365 ready
+- How to set up your developer tenant for Microsoft 365
-- Install and configure Teams toolkit for Visual Studio Code
+- How to install and configure Teams toolkit for Visual Studio Code

 ## Exercise 1: Set up your Microsoft 365 Subscription
 To install and run your own declarative copilot, you'll need a Microsoft 365 tenant where you have administrator permission.
 Fortunately you can get one for free through the Microsoft 365 Developer Program!
 In the labs which follow, you'll also use this tenant to run Microsoft Teams where you can test this lab.